“PhD in Somatics”

 “Archaeology, ancient spirituality and dance”

-Somatics has affected many areas of the arts, humanities and social sciences, through raising awareness of how language and bodily experience shape our world.
+Somatics has affected many areas of the arts, humanities and social sciences, through raising awareness of how body experience impacts our health and shapes our world.
 We welcome students committed to personal, social, political and environmental change; and students from diverse backgrounds who can help raise awareness of ecosomatic worldviews in different cultures.